m4st3rP/MyAnimeListUserListsMerger/README.md

 TODO:

-Add the option to ignore the completed entries of a specific user.
+Change ignored entries of a specific user to only be the completed ones.

 Add the option to not put out entries with a score count less than 3.